elephantscale/es-training-new/jenkins/slides/Jenkins_labs.md

 ## Email setup

-* Click **Advanced**… in that section to set up the email SMTP settings.
+* Click **Advanced**... in that section to set up the email SMTP settings.
 Ask the instructor for the password.
 You can use any valid email address for a test.

 <img src="../../assets/images/jenkins/3rd-party/ConfigureEmail-4.png" style="width:50%;"/>